Echory/git_homework/thoughts.md

 Thanks mom for always answering when I call

-1. My thought is that it is good to talk things out
-2. Github will take some getting used to
+1. Github will take some getting used to but is handy